matthias-reis/carda-gatsby/content/articles/2021/12/von-mises-ages-en.md

 title: Von Mises – "Ages"
 subTitle: Post-Rock from Cologne
 seoTitle: '"Ages" by Von Mises – Post-Rock Review'
 description: Von Mises are making melodic post-rock.
 They rely on the classic band line-up consisting of rhythm and electronic section and guitar.
 On October 22nd, Jens, Mike, and Gunther released their first official album, "Ages".
 excerpt: Von Mises from Cologne are making melodic post-rock.
 They rely on the classic band line-up consisting of rhythm and electronic section and guitar.
 On October 22nd, Jens, Mike, and Gunther released their first official album, "Ages".
 image: https://storage.googleapis.com/cardamonchai-media/2021-12-16/von-mises-jpg-imagine-f8f8f8_000000_1024_768/640.webp
-copyrigt: Von Mises
+copyright: Von Mises
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-12-16/von-mises-fb-png-imagine-f8f8f8_a1a1a1_1200_628/640.webp
 labels:
   - Von Mises